-ICCF approved TOs can be appointed to organize events by any member federation National Delegate and by ICCF officials.
-A TO is not restricted to organize events solely for his/her member federation or solely for the ICCF.
+ICCF approved TOs can be appointed to organize events by any member federation national delegate and by ICCF officials.
+A TO is not restricted to organize events solely for the TO's member federation or solely for the ICCF.

 4.4.1.
 Restrictions on when a person can serve as TO